 When necessary, twilight sleep or light general anesthesia is administered by a competent anesthetist or anesthesiologist.
 The level of anesthesia will vary with the needs of each patient.
 The type of anesthetic is clearly described at the time of consultation and is tailored to the patient’s needs for surgery.
 The patient will remain in the recovery area until able to be discharged.
-Your surgeon will ask you to have a friend or family member to drive you home after the operation.
+Your surgeon will ask you to have a friend or family member drive you home after the operation.

 What are the risks?

 Although complications are possible, they are very rare.
 Most patients accept the risks after consideration.
-A full description of every possible complication is beyond the scope of this text, but risks specific to each procedure will be discussed in the appropriate section.
+A full description of every possible complication is beyond the scope of this text but risks specific to each procedure will be discussed in the appropriate section.

 How long will my recovery be?

 The period of recovery depends on the surgery performed.
 After surgery strenuous physical activities are limited.
-You can resume normal activities within a few days depending upon the surgical procedure.
-In some cases there will be temporary swelling, bruising and discomfort.
+You can resume normal activities within a few days depending on the surgical procedure.
+In some cases, there will be temporary swelling, bruising, and discomfort.
 The most common concern is an uncomfortable feeling, not pain.
 Pain is surprisingly minimal and easily controlled with medication.
 Mild analgesics are used in most cases, but stronger medication is given when necessary.
-The surgeon will discuss your postoperative visits for removal of dressings and sutures.
+The surgeon will discuss your postoperative visits for the removal of dressings and sutures.
 Special arrangements are made for patients who are from out of town and arrangements are usually available for patients who do not live in the area, or choose to spend a few days after surgery away from their families.
 Care is taken to place the incision in the natural skin creases or skin folds along inconspicuous areas so they are not visible when the healing process is completed.
-The incision may be pink for several weeks postoperatively, but is easily camouflaged the day after suture removal.
+The incision may be pink for several weeks postoperatively but is easily camouflaged the day after suture removal.
 Complete maturation of the surgical area takes more than one year, though in most cases after one or two weeks, only the patient and physician can detect the surgical incision.
 Time is the single most important factor in the healing process.

 How are fees determined?